rmsk2/Hello_Foenix256_Jr/README.md

 100 rts
 ```

-again, you can execute the resulting assembly subroutine through the command `call $4000`.
+you can execute the resulting assembly subroutine through the command `call $4000`.

 ## Using the real hardware